srh-gst/ML_term_paper/Paper/paper.md

 # Lasso Logistic Model

-We now estimate the Lasso model for the binary outcome variables of whether or not a person received on-the-job training and whether or not a person participated in open educational courses.
+We estimate the Lasso model for the binary outcome variables of whether or not a person received on-the-job training and whether or not a person participated in open educational courses.
 To select the set of covariates with the strongest predictive power from our set of 180 variables, we apply the Least absolute shrinkage and selection operator (Lasso) that was first proposed by @tibshirani1996regression.
+The Lasso penalty puts a cost at every $\hat{\beta} \neq 0$ and thus, we penalize complexity and avoid over-fitting the model.
 We estimate the Lasso-regularized logistic model for the probability that a person received one specific training as follows:

 $$  \hat{\theta}_\lambda = argmin (-l_N(\theta)) + \lambda\sum_k |\theta^k| $$ {#eq:lasso_logit}